astronomer/docs/learn/dags.md

 </div>
 </details>

+Some more complex features visible in this DAG graph are:

-- **Dynamically mapped task**: A task that is [dynamically created](dynamic-tasks.md) at runtime based on changing user defined input.
-The number of task instances is shown in `[]` behind the task id.
-Task groups can also be [dynamically mapped](task-groups#generate-task-groups-dynamically-at-runtime).
+- **Dynamically mapped tasks**: A dynamically mapped task is [created dynamically](dynamic-tasks.md) at runtime based on user-defined input.
+The number of dynamically mapped task instances is shown in brackets (`[]`) behind the task ID.
-- **Branching task**: A task that creates a conditional branch in the DAG.
+- **Branching tasks**: A branching task creates a conditional branch in the DAG.
 See [Branching in Airflow](airflow-branch-operator.md) for more information.
-- **Edge label**: A label on the edge between two tasks.
+- **Edge labels**: Edge labels appear on the edge between two tasks.
 These labels are often helpful to annotate branch decisions in a DAG graph.
-- **Task group**: A task group is a tool to logically and visually group tasks in an Airflow DAG.
+- **Task groups**: A task group is a tool to logically and visually group tasks in an Airflow DAG.
 See [Airflow task groups](task-groups.md) for more information.
-- **Setup/teardown tasks**: When using Airflow to manage infrastructure it can be helpful to define tasks as setup and teardown tasks to take advantage of additional intelligent dependency behavior.
-You can recognize setup and teardown tasks by little arrows next to the task id in the task node and the dotted line connecting them.
+- **Setup/teardown tasks**: When using Airflow to manage infrastructure, it can be helpful to define tasks as setup and teardown tasks to take advantage of additional intelligent dependency behavior.
+Setup and teardown tasks appear with diagonal arrows next to their task IDs and are connected with a dotted line.
 See [Use setup and teardown tasks in Airflow](airflow-setup-teardown.md) for more information.
-- **Dataset**: Datasets are shown in the DAG graph.
+- **Datasets**: Datasets are shown in the DAG graph.
 If a DAG is scheduled on a dataset, it is shown upstream of the first task of the DAG.
 If a task in the DAG updates a dataset, it is shown after the respective task as in the previous screenshot.
 See [Airflow datasets](airflow-datasets.md) for more information.

 You can learn more about how to set complex dependencies between tasks and task groups in the [Managing Dependencies](managing-dependencies.md) guide.

 ## Write a DAG

-DAGs in Airflow are defined in a Python script that is placed in an Airflow project's `DAG_FOLDER`, which is `dags/` when using the [Astro CLI](https://docs.astronomer.io/astro/cli/get-started-cli).
-Airflow automatically parses all files in this folder to load any new DAGs every 5 minutes and update any existing DAGs every 30 seconds.
-You can force a new parsing of the DAGs by running `astro dev run dags reserialize` ([`airflow dags reserialize`](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#reserialize)).
+A DAG can be defined with a Python file placed in an Airflow project's `DAG_FOLDER`, which is `dags` when using the [Astro CLI](https://docs.astronomer.io/astro/cli/get-started-cli).
+Airflow automatically parses all files in this folder every 5 minutes to check for new DAGs, and it parses existing DAGs for code changes every 30 seconds.
+You can force a new DAG parse using [`airflow dags reserialize`](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#reserialize), or `astro dev run dags reserialize` using the Astro CLI.

-There are two main ways to define a DAG:
+There are two types of syntax you can use to structure your DAG:

 - **TaskFlow API**: The TaskFlow API contains the `@dag` decorator.
 A function decorated with `@dag` defines a DAG.
 Note that you need to call the function at the end of the script for Airflow to register the DAG.
 All tasks are defined within the context of the DAG function.
 - **Traditional syntax**: You can create a DAG by instantiating a DAG context using the `DAG` class and defining tasks within that context.

-TaskFlow API and traditional syntax can be freely mixed, see [Mixing TaskFlow decorators with traditional operators](airflow-decorators.md#mixing-taskflow-decorators-with-traditional-operators) for more information.
+TaskFlow API and traditional syntax can be freely mixed.
+See [Mixing TaskFlow decorators with traditional operators](airflow-decorators.md#mixing-taskflow-decorators-with-traditional-operators) for more information.

+The following is an example of the same DAG written using each type of syntax.

 <Tabs
     defaultValue="taskflow"